whitedevil-iith/O-RAN_srsRAN/README.md

 ## Docker and dependencies Installation

-The following script removes any existing Docker installations and installs the latest version:
+The following script removes any existing Docker installations and installs the latest version along with srsRAN_4G dependencies:

 ```bash
 #!/bin/bash